ucalgary-srs/themis-imager-readfile/README.md

 This repository contains code for reading THEMIS All-Sky Imager (ASI) stream0 raw PGM-file data.
 The data can be found at https://data.phys.ucalgary.ca or http://themis.igpp.ucla.edu/index.shtml.

 There exists readfile software for both IDL and Python.
 Navigate to each language subdirectory in this repository to see their specific readmes.

+For usage and installation instructions, please navigate into the "python" or "idl" directories and view their respective README files.